amazon-archives/amplify-photo-gallery-workshop/content/60_managing_photos/30_adding_storage.md

     ?
 Please provide bucket name: <accept the default value>

     ?
-Who should have access: Auth users only
+Who should have access: Auth and guest users

     ?
 What kind of access do you want for Authenticated users?